Blueforcer/awtrix3/README.md

 </div>

 AWTRIX Light is an open‑source custom firmware for the [Ulanzi Smart Pixel clock TC001](https://www.ulanzi.com/products/ulanzi-pixel-smart-clock-2882).
+You can also build your own like AWTRIX 2.

 It is ready to use straight out of the box, with time, date, temperature, and humidity pages pre-installed.
 You don't need to do anything other than turning it on to start using these features.